 Finally, it can make sense to investigate what additional advantages each solution offers beyond the basics.

 Among the business leaders we spoke to, each went with a different option based on their specific requirements.
-Sabaa Quao chose Deloitte’s own solution, ctrl.
+Sabaa Quao chose Deloitte’s own solution, Univation.
 “It’s great to have Deloitte’s name when you’re starting out,” he explains.
 “It actually changes the tone of the discussion.
 People are less likely to say, ‘Oh, someone’s gaming around the books.’
 Huge difference.”

-Quao was also drawn to the fact that ctrl includes the services of a Deloitte advisor.
+Quao was also drawn to the fact that Univation includes the services of a Deloitte advisor.
 “It’s a big deal because, when you ask a question, they’re coming at it neutrally,” he says.
 “They answer in a very neutral way, as opposed to someone who, within your organization, may be worried about making a mistake.
 I find I get incredibly clean guidance and answers to my questions.”

 No matter which solution you choose, cloud accounting is a smart investment.
 And while cloud-based services won’t make your challenges go away, they will make it easier for you to handle them.